Grimmys/rpg_tactical_fantasy_game/README.md

 <b>WARNING</b> : This game is entirely under construction.

 The game is an RPG Tactical Fantasy game, turn-based and is in 2D.
-I'm currently looking for a good name (temporary : " In the name of the Five Cats ").
+I'm currently looking for a good name.

 ## How to help development